MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/analytics/faq.md

 **What is the maximum number of distinct events that can be sent per app?**

-You will be able to send 200 events with distinct names.
+The maximum number of distinct custom events that we will track per day is 200.
+This count will be reset daily at 12am UTC.
 However, there is no limit on the maximum number of events instances sent per device.
 <br><br>

 **What is the maximum number of event properties that I can define per event?
 What happens if I send more than the limit?**